 Whole Genome Sequencing (WGS) is the technology that enables medical professionals and scientists to “read” the sequence of all the DNA bases in the human genome, and identify differences in the sequences called “genetic variants”.
 Some genetic variants might be pathogenic, i.e. likely to cause disease, and to this knowledge will be used to develop more effective treatment plans for patients.
 Thus, genome projects of various scales and focuses have been carried out in many regions around the globe, such as Singapore, the United Kingdom, the United States, and other European countries.

-Each year, many people in Hong Kong suffer from hereditary diseases, including undiagnosed diseases and hereditary cancers.
-In view of this, the Hong Kong Genome Institute (HKGI) was established by the Food and Health Bureau in 2020 to implement the Hong Kong Genome Project (HKGP) so that patients could benefit from more precise diagnoses and more effective treatment.
-HKGP also aims to nurture talents, promote the development of genomic medicine in Hong Kong and advance the health of the general population in the long run.
+Each year, many people in Hong Kong suffer from hereditary diseases and undiagnosed disorders.
+In view of this, the Hong Kong Genome Institute (HKGI) was established by the former Food and Health Bureau (currently the Health Bureau) to foster the development of genomic medicine in Hong Kong, with the Hong Kong Genome Project (HKGP) as HKGI’s first key initiative.
+Apart from bringing to patients more precise diagnoses and effective treatment, HKGP also aims to accelerate the integration of genomics into medicine, advance research, nurture talents and enhance public genomic literacy, and improve the health of the general population in the long run.

-Themed “See the Unseen”, HKGP is the first large-scale genome sequencing project in Hong Kong.
-In collaboration with the Department of Health, the Hospital Authority and local universities, the Project recruits eligible patients and their family members on a voluntary basis.
-The Project is set up to help patients and their families look for any disease-causing genetic variants in their DNA sequences, that is, to “See the Unseen”.
-This intricate and complex mission will be carried out through WGS analysis.
+HKGP is the first large-scale genome sequencing project in Hong Kong.
+In collaboration with the Department of Health, the Hospital Authority and local universities, the Project recruits eligible patients and their family members on a voluntary basis, and aims to help patients and their families look for the potential disease-causing genetic variants through WGS analysis.

-Data collected from HKGP will be used for clinical applications.
+Depending on clinical and research needs, data collected from HKGP will be used for clinical applications.
 Anonymised data will be used for approved medical research under stringent scrutiny, enabling clinicians and scientists to better understand the relationship between genomes and different diseases.
-The knowledge and experience accumulated over HKGP will play a crucial role in fostering future medical development in Hong Kong.
+The knowledge and experience accumulated will play a crucial role in fostering future medical development in Hong Kong.

 Overall coordination and execution of the Project is carried out by: